fpjnijweide/sqills-room-booking/README.md

 in order to long into desktop interface please use the following google account:
 username: sqillsroombookinggroup37
 password: SqillsProject!

+If you would like to the google calendar intergration please send you email address too: a.j.heath@student.utwente.nl so that I add you to the calendar, there is no better way too do this as we cannot share calendars with account like the one given above as they are no apart of the utwente google suite.
+In the case of real deployment at sqills this would not be a problem as all users would be in the same g suite.

 You may need to use an incognito window, as you are likley already signed into google.